-M&T's vision is focused on long-term sustained performance.
-We strive to consistently maintain a conservative risk profile and a stong financial position.
+M&T's vision is focused Our objectives include: on long-term sustained performance.
+We strive Dedication to the creation and to consistently maintain a Apreservation of shareholder value conservative risk profile and a strong financial Conservative credit standards position so we can Conscivative circuit standards maintain high levels of service to our customers Disciplined but opportunistic and communities acquisition strategy throughout economic cycles.
+Focus on operating efficiency